- Health Services Home

 It's easy to protect yourself from Hepatitis B, just get vaccinated.
 It consists of a series of three injections at specific intervals over a six (6) month period.
 Additional information on Hepatitis can be obtained from the Center for Disease Control & Prevention (CDC) at:

 The Hepatitis B vaccine is recommended, but not required, for students attending NIU.
 The Preventive Medicine department offers the Hepatitis B vaccine for a charge.
 Students who have had doses administered at home can complete the series at Health Services.
+The fee for this service can be paid by cash, check, MasterCard or Visa, or can be charged to your NIU Bursars account.

 For further information, contact the Preventive Medicine office of Health Services at 815-753-9759.